baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/GettingStarted.md

 # Getting Started: VisualStudio 2017

-Enhancing your Xamarin.Forms app with Learn what it takes to build a cross platform Xamarin.Forms application using Forms9Patch
+Forms9Patch is meant to make it easier to enhance your Xamarin.Forms app.
+Below is a guide to how to get started.

 Before you begin, check out the system requirements to be sure your application and development environment is ready.